kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - The Release Team needs to look at any in-flight PRs and ensure nothing is being jammed in at the last minute without proper tests, review, etc. This is something to watch extremely closely because it happens every release.
 Just watch what gets merged closely after Code Freeze.
 Incorrectly merged items need assessed and perhaps reverted.
 GitHub has a [query comparing a release branch and master](https://github.com/kubernetes/kubernetes/compare/release-1.15).
 - Assist the Documentation Leads in collecting missing docs PRs.
 - Schedule burndown meetings starting next week for every weekday until the Friday after release day.
 Make sure to invite the community calendar (`cgnt364vd8s86hr2phapfjc6uk@group.calendar.google.com`) and the Kubernetes Release calendar (`agst.us_b07popf7t4avmt4km7eq5tk5ao@group.calendar.google.com`).
-- Release notes, and themes should be close to done if not completed.
+- Release notes and themes should be close to done if not completed.
 There is a script that gathers notes from PRs but it’s still in progress.
 As the lead, you may need to help assemble the notes.
-- Identify vacancies on the incoming Release Team and begin asking SIGs, the community, and CNCF-sponsor companies for volunteers to fill roles.
-Getting committed volunteers now means they are also more actively engaged in the final weeks of the release, leading to more opportunities for final mentoring before they assume their Release Team role.
+- Identify potential vacancies on the incoming Release Team and begin asking team shadows and former team shadows to serve as Lead in the upcoming cycle.
 Continue to improve and uphold the [Release Team Selection][selection] process.
 - Prepare for x.y.0-beta.2 release (week 11), ensuring x.y-blocking, master-blocking are 100% green.

 ### Week 11